FunnyWolf/vipermsf/documentation/modules/auxiliary/gather/windows_secrets_dump.md

 ### Description
 The `windows_secrets_dump` auxiliary module dumps SAM hashes and LSA secrets (including cached creds) from the remote Windows target without executing any agent locally.
-First, it reads as much data as possible from the registry and then save the hives locally on the target (`%SYSTEMROOT%\\random.tmp`).
+This is done by remotely updating the registry key security descriptor, taking advantage of the WriteDACL privileges held by local administrators to set temporary read permissions.

-Finally, it downloads the temporary hive files and reads the rest of the data from it.
-These temporary files are removed when it's done.
+This can be disabled by setting the `INLINE` option to false and the module will fallback to the original implementation, which consists in saving the registry hives locally on the target (%SYSTEMROOT%\Temp\<random>.tmp), downloading the temporary hive files and reading the data from it.
+This temporary files are removed when it's done.

 On domain controllers, secrets from Active Directory is extracted using [MS-DRDS] DRSGetNCChanges(), replicating the attributes we need to get SIDs, NTLM hashes,